 Back to Buenos Aires!
 Well, not literally… I’m still in Spain & don’t plan on returning to Argentina any time soon.
 But I realized that I’ve neglected to compile & place in this blog one very popular series of posts from the past.
 From 2007 to be exact.
 In the day when my only internet presence was line of sight, I wrote one of the most widely read English-language blogs about Buenos Aires.
 At the same time as I researched early housing projects in the city, I also began looking up & paying attention.
 I began seeing more domes than I’d ever noticed before, regardless of where my rambling walks took me.

 The quest for domes turned into an obsession.
 As these things do.
-After photographing & posting hundreds of pics on the blog, I decided to select what I considered the best or most unique domes in Buenos Aires & make a map.
+After photographing & posting hundreds of pics, I decided to select what I considered the best or most unique domes in Buenos Aires & make a map.
 Nothing complicated, & my nascent design knowledge wouldn’t allow for anything fancy either.
 In reality, the entire dome search was a way of avoiding other, more important projects & life decisions at the time.
 2007 had its complications!
 But in the end, making this map started me on the path toward writing Endless Mile guides… so I consider this time well spent after all.
 Below are small images of the free version of the first map on line of sight + a 2011 incomplete attempt at redesign: